-Describe how the State agency screens applicants to determine if they are work registrants.
+a) Describe how the State agency screens applicants to determine if they are work registrants.

-Florida operates a mandatory SNAP E&T program that serves the ABAWD population, ages 18-49.
-However, DCF is responsible for screening and identifying all individuals ages 16 - 59 who are subject to general, E&T, and ABAWD work rules.
+Beginning October 1, 2023, Florida will operate a mandatory SNAP E&T program that serves the ABAWD population and work registrants ages 18-59 who do not have children under age 18 in the home and do not meet an exemption.
+DCF is responsible for screening and identifying all individuals ages 16 - 59 who are subject to general, E&T, and ABAWD work rules.

-Staff use a matrix to discuss which work rules apply to each household member and individuals that meet an exemption under the general work rules are not subject to any work rules.
+Staff uses an eligibility worker oral script to discuss which work rules apply to each household member, and individuals that meet an exemption under the general work rules are not subject to any work rules.

-For the potential ABAWD population, DCF screens individuals for exemptions based on 7 CFR 273.7(b) and to determine whether they meet the definition of an ABAWD.
-Any recipient or applicant who meets an exemption or is not an ABAWD, is filtered out of the process, not subject to work requirements, and is not referred for SNAP E&T participation.
-Additionally if an individual is an ABAWD but is meeting the 80 hours work requirement each month on their own they are not referred to DEO for SNAP E&T participation.
+For the potential mandatory population, DCF screens individuals for exemptions based on 7 CFR 273.7(b) to determine whether they meet the general work requirements or the ABAWD work requirements and time limit definition.
+Any recipient or applicant who meets an exemption or is not a mandatory participant, is filtered out of the process, not subject to work requirements, and is not referred for SNAP E&T participation.

 DCF also screens for additional barriers to employment or work activities to determine whether a referral is appropriate based on the State's criteria.
-If no other barriers are identified they are referred to DEO to participate in the mandatory SNAP E&T program.
+If no other barriers are identified, they are referred to FloridaCommerce to participate in the mandatory SNAP E&T program.

-How does the State agency work register non-exempt individuals?
+b) How does the State agency work register non-exempt individuals?
 For example, does the State agency make a notation in the file, do individuals sign a form, etc.?

-Work registrants are assigned a specific code in DCF's eligibility system.
+Work registrants are assigned specific codes in DCF's eligibility system.

-At what point in the certification process does the State agency provide the written explanation and oral notification of the applicable work requirements?
+c) At what point in the certification process does the State agency provide the written explanation and oral notification of the applicable work requirements?

-After screening the household for exemptions to determine which work rules apply, the oral script is read and discussed by staff to any Food Assistance household member who is subject to general Work Rules, Employment & Training Work Rules and/or Able-Bodied Adult Without Dependents (ABAWD) Work Rules.
-Staff must discuss at application, recertification, when a previously exempt household member is no longer exempt, or when a new household member is subject to the work rules.
+After screening the household for exemptions to determine which work rules apply, the oral script is read and discussed by staff to any Food Assistance household member who is subject to general Work Rules, Employment & Training Work Rules and/or mandatory participants.
+Staff discusses at application, recertification, when a previously exempt household member is no longer exempt, or when a new household member, is subject to the work rules.
+Upon approval of SNAP benefits, the individual will receive the consolidated work notice, which notifies the individual of the work requirements that apply.

-IX.
-Screening for Referral to E&T
+V. Screening for Referral to E&T